AmpersandTarski/TheToolsWeUse/deploying-rap3-with-azure.md

    1. disable "RAP3\_LoginForDevelopment.ifc", to prevent users from seeing
    2. enable "RAP3\_LoginForProduction.ifc"
    3. disable "../SIAM/SIAM\_AutoLoginAccount.adl"
-2. Edit the file `/home/ampersandadmin/git/RAP3/include/localsettings.php` and follow instructions in it before going live.
+2. Edit the file `/home/ampersandadmin/git/RAP3/include/localSettingsAzure.php` and follow instructions in it.
+Make sure to copy it to `/home/bitnami/htdocs/RAP3/localSettings.php` before going live.

 ## 12. Security measures

 1. SSH configuration: prevent that outside users log in as daemon \(nor as root\) \(see for example [http://serverfault.com/questions/285800/how-to-disable-ssh-login-with-password-for-some-users\](http://serverfault.com/questions/285800/how-to-disable-ssh-login-with-password-for-some-users%29\)
 2. Apache: see [https://httpd.apache.org/docs/trunk/misc/security\_tips.html](https://httpd.apache.org/docs/trunk/misc/security_tips.html)
 3. HTTPS-cookies need a flag "Secure", "HHTP-only", and "Samesite".
 This needs to be addressed in the Ampersand code; not in the deployment.

+## 13. Troubleshooting

+### 13.1 When reinstalling the database ...

+A symptom of installation problems with the database is excessive waiting for a reponse, while "Hello, world!" is in the browser screen.
+It does take a while, because all rules must be checked.
+However, anything over 10 minutes is excessive.

+If the browser shows messages in this process, check whether a database exists in the first place. \(See step 2 for instructions\).
+If there is no database, check the file `/home/bitnami/htdocs/RAP/localSettings.php`

+Check the database credentials \(dbUser, dbHost, dbPassword; do not set dbName\) in the local settings.
+And make sure that `Config::set('productionEnv', 'global', false)` is set to enable the database-reinstall.
+Be sure to set it back to `true` after a new database is made.